OCEAN LINER SOCIETY

 Sea Lines Magazine - Ship Visits - Talks - Ship Show - Group Cruises

-For some people there is a fascination with the glamour of the days when ships with tall raked smoke stacks were the only way to cross to the Americas.
-Museums and magazines have a small area devoted to this fascinating and absorbing aspect of shipping.
+For some people there is a fascination with the glamour of the days when ships with tall, raked smoke stacks were the only way to cross to the Americas.
+One in particular that had a 5-day career in 1912 holds a spell for many.
+Some museums and shipping magazines have a small area devoted to this fascinating and absorbing aspect of shipping.
 How often does the student or browser enthralled by the passenger ship have to deal with naval vessels and coastal craft, barges and navigation instruments?
-This Society is for those who want to go straight to the heart of passenger ship story - and that includes ferries.
+This Society is for those who want to go straight to the heart of passenger ship story - and that includes ferries and excursion boats.

-Some people develop romantic interests in the mail services to far flung colonies, the regular services that linked countries and whole empires together.
+Some people develop romantic interests in the mail services to far-flung colonies, the regular services that linked countries and whole empires together.
 Some remember cargo liners that also carried passengers.
-Many members developed their interest in ships after working at sea or taking holidays on liners taking time off from voyages and doing summer cruises.
+Many members develop their interest in ships after working at sea.
+Older members will remember taking holidays on liners taking time off from voyages and doing summer cruises in the 1960s.
 Indeed, cruising and how it is changing is a key interest to hundreds of our members.
 The Society is for those interested in all passenger carrying vessels - from the age of sail right through to the present and what lies ahead.

-Whether you just want to get more out of your cruise holidays or have a passion for other aspects of shipping (such as the celebrities who sailed in them) or the lives of ordinary people touched by the experience of travelling or working on passenger ships, the Society can help you develop your interest.
+Some want to get more out of cruise holidays or have a passion for other aspects of shipping (such as the celebrities or people who sailed to a new life in them) the Society can help you develop your interest.

-The passenger ship is a developing and living thing.
-They have changed from an uncomfortable but necessary form of transportation to a highly developed leisure vehicle.
-We are in exciting times as new tonnage is now being delivered which once more outstrips the superlatives of the "golden age" some 80 years ago.
+The passenger ship is a developing invention, now embracing more sustainable technology.
+They have changed from an uncomfortable but necessary form of transportation to a highly developed leisure vehicle - almost a resort that moves at night.
+We are in exciting times as new tonnage is now being delivered which now outstrips the superlative statistics of the "golden age" some 90 years ago, but perhaps not as beautiful.

 Please note: we do not employ seagoing staff and we regret we do not have the resources to undertake research into voyages and ship history for you.